Complete Annual Bedbug Reporting Requirement with HPD by Dec. 31

 Annual HPD Bedbug Filing Requirements

-- The number of dwelling units, as reported or otherwise known to the owner, that had a bedbug infestation during the previous year;
+- Infested dwelling unit count.
+The number of units, as reported by a tenant or otherwise known to the property owner, to have had a bedbug infestation for the reporting period and annually for each subsequent report.

 When submitting, owners certify that either: